-- (a) When designating land for parks and trails, the following shall be excluded from the calculation of the area being dedicated: - (b) Any required rights-of-way. - (c) Any utility easement required by the City, except for those storm water system facilities that may be counted toward the open space requirements in accordance with this Section. - ix.
+- i.
+When designating land for parks and trails, the following shall be excluded from the calculation of the area being dedicated: - ii.
+Any required rights-of-way. - iii.
+Any utility easement required by the City, except for those storm water system facilities that may be counted toward the open space requirements in accordance with this Section.

 Storm water system facilities as open space